jaydeegbobeh/eng88/SQL/README.md

 From zsh shell

-docker exec -it mysql_dbms mysql -u root -p
+docker exec -it mysql_dbms mysql -u root -p dSHOW DATABASES;
-SHOW DATABASES;
 - Shows all of your databases

 USE password_db